-If you've got rates in OwnerRez and aren't using the API integration, you can use channel bridge to push rates and minimum/maximum night rules to Airbnb and Vrbo.
+If you've got rates in OwnerRez and aren't using the API integration, you can use channel bridge to push rates, minimum/maximum nights rules, and arrival/departure day rules to Airbnb and Vrbo.

 If you're using PriceLabs, they can update Airbnb for you automatically, but not Vrbo, so you can use channel bridge to push those.

 Pushing rates using Channel Bridge will overwrite any rates or rulesets you may already have configured there.

 Here's the steps to push rates (assuming they are already set up in OwnerRez):

 - Set up Channel Bridge (if you haven't already).
 If you're not in the Chrome browser, switch to that (channel bridge currently only supports Chrome).

 - Go to Settings > Identifier Mapping and click on the Vrbo or Airbnb map.
 Check to see if the listing numbers are set there.
 If not, hit the Change Mappings button and enter your listing numbers (just the numbers, nothing else).
 You only have to do this step the first time (or when adding a new property).